spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 ## Run Model
 Now you have successfully created a Long Term `Stage Model` that feeds a selected node_state and all investment decisions to the `Base Model`

 Run the model, making sure to run the "Base" scenario.
-Remember the LT_Stage_Scenario's purpose is only to specify the unique data for the `stage model`.
-It's not a scenario that you actually run (unless you would like to see the outputs of the long term model only.
+Remember the `LT_Stage_Scenario`s purpose is only to specify the unique data for the `stage model`.
+It's not a scenario that you actually run (unless you would like to see the outputs of the long term model only).